Nour-Sadek/C-Elegans-Contrastive-Learning/README.md

             return output  # shape (batch_size, num_PWMs)

-This is how the motif-based encoder runs through the batch of input sequences which are one-hot encoded promoter sequences:
+This is how the motif-based encoder runs through the batch of input sequences which are one-hot encoded promoter sequences:and ad
 - The reverse complements of the input sequences are computed and then both the forward and reverse sequences are scanned over by the convolutional layer whose weights represent the PWMs to be learned.
 After that, the scanned values for the reverse complements are flipped and the max score between the forward and reverse scans at each position are chosen.